roryhackney/AltLangNew/README.md

 ### System.IO
 (primarily File) for reading and processing the input CSV file.
 This allows processing of each individual line using foreach with a single method call, File.ReadLines(path) which returns an IEnumerable to process one line at a time.

-## Answer the following questions (and provide a corresponding screen showing output answering them):
+## Running main will display the following information:
 ### What company (oem) has the highest average weight of the phone body?
 HP, with an average body weight of 148.44